Te Anau Walks: Beautiful lakeviews, hikes to hidden lakes and short walks for kids

 Control Gates to Brod Bay (3 hours return)

 If you want to keep walking, it will be another hour to Brod Bay, making it a three hour return walk.
-We didn’t complete this one on this visit, but will give it a go another day.
+It’s a leisurely walk thats lovely and flat and has a great lakeside beach to swim at